vernondcole/learn-salt/README.md

 [1]: see [how to git stuff](lessons/git/how_to_git_stuff.md) if you don't understand what "clone" means.

 [2]: Windows users -- use the `C:\projects\learn-salt` folder.
 All future instructions will use POSIX names with right-leaning slashes and no drive letter.
 Live with it.
 If you need help, look in the [Linux for Windows Users](lessons/windows/Linux_for_Windows_users.md) lesson.

+[3]: v v v
 ### What the #&*$%! is a `bevy`?

 In this project, we will use the term "bevy" to specify the collection of virtual (and sometimes physical) computers which are managed by our Salt master.